freem/VPF0Viewer/README.txt

 ~ internal thing

 v0.0.3 - (in development)
++ GIF to VPF0 converter.
++ Now supports writing back alpha values other than 0x7F.
-+ Very early version of GIF to VPF0 converter (only supports non-transparent files) ~ Progress on 4bpp VPF0 image support (not enabled yet)
+~ Progress on 4bpp VPF0 image support (not enabled yet)

 v0.0.2a - 2016/10/23